Navelfuzz/songr/README.md

 Songr Appliction is a simple web app that is an exercise in using Spring

 ## How to Use the Application
+Lab 11:
 * "http://localhost:8080/" : This is the splash page, I added navigation
 * "http://localhost:8080/hello": Simply prints hello
 * "http://localhost:8080/capitalize/hello": Prints a capitalized hello
 * "http://localhost:8080/capitalize/your%20input%20here": Allows you to capitalize whatever input
 * "http://localhost:8080/albums": Displays 3 albums from my Album class and model
 * Additionally "http://localhost:8080/" defaults to "http://localhost:8080" using index.html page

+Lab 12:
+* "http://localhost:8080/albums": Displays all albums from the database
+* "http://localhost:8080/addAlbum": Allows you to add an album to the database

+Because I opted for using an index.html, there is some additional "round about routing" that I've decided is incredibly not worth it.
+I suppose I would only do so if I was taking information from a prebuilt site and adding to a build such as this one.

 ___